getsolus/solus-site.github.io/content/blog/2018-08-18-you-all-get-a-stack-upgrade.md

 ## You All Get A Stack Upgrade

-Since last week's The Roundup, we've performed a multitude of stack upgrades and deprecations of packages in the repos in preparation for further ones.
+Since last week's The Roundup, we've performed a multitude of stack upgrades and made preparations for upcoming ones.

 ### KDE Frameworks 5